 My godfather had basically saved my father and real mother from going without food and being without a home during the Great Depression of the 1930s.
 He gave them a place to stay and my father a job --- something my dad never forgot.
 Inturn my dad named him as godfather over my two brothers and myself.
 To most people, myself included, my godfather was like a second grandfather and family members and friends alike always called him "Pop."
 He was also one of the few people other than my dad who had the ablility to "control" my older brother after our mother died.

 My brother's stay at the military academy lasted only to the end of the following school year.
-It seems a Los Angeles police officer was shot and killed on the streets in Hollywood and somehow my stepmother felt responsible for ensuring his widow and young son were properly cared for.
-Somewhere along the way my stepmother learned the widow had previously inherited a rundown dilapidated piece of property in Idaho that had been at onetime a working ranch.
-My stepmother hired a crew to fix up the place, make it livable with reliable running water and even paid to have the electricty extended to reach the ranch as it had not yet got that far.
-Then she sent the widow, her young son, AND my older brother, for whatever reason, to live there.
+It seems early in the year 1946 a Los Angeles police officer had been shot and killed on the streets of Chinatown during a gambling raid.
+When the news of the officer's death eventually filtered down to my stepmother, for reasons not known to me even to this day, she somehow felt responsible for ensuring his widow or the woman he was closely associated with and her young son were properly cared for.
+Somewhere along the way my stepmother learned the woman, who wanted to leave the city, had previously inherited a rundown dilapidated piece of property in Idaho that had been at onetime a working ranch.
+My stepmother hired a crew to fix up the place, make it livable with reliable running water and even paid to have the electricity extended to reach the ranch as it had not yet got that far.
+Then she sent the woman, her young son, and if not with the two of them initially, within a short time, my older brother, for whatever reason, to live there.

 When we arrived in Santa Barbara we went to visit a man she knew in a hospital.
 She said he was a longtime friend and was recuperating after having been in the army.
 I am not sure what the nature of the business with the man was, but I remember he was introduced as Johnny.
 Years later I found out "Johnny" was Johnny Roselli, and while it is true he had been in the army, having gone in on December 4, 1942 at age 37, he only served until he was arrested on federal charges March 19, 1943.
 On December 30, 1943 he was found guilty and sentenced to ten years in federal prison.
 On Aug.
 13, 1947, after serving roughly three and a half years Roselli was paroled.
 So when my stepmother and I saw him in the hospital he may have been recuperating alright, but not from the army, but prison.